 The Republic's services trade consists primarily of tourism.
 Tourism is a principal source of foreign currency in the Dominican economy, and has contributed to annual surpluses in the Republic's services trade.
 Various sectors of the economy benefit from tourism, including agriculture, wholesale and retail trade, restaurants, bars and hotels, construction, real estate and transportation.
-Income from tourism increased from US\$3.9 billion in 2006 (10.9% of GDP) to US\$4.2 billion (8.1% of GDP) in 2010.
-This growth resulted primarily from greater investment in the tourism sector, which led to a 5.4% increase in the number of hotel rooms and a 5.4% increase in foreign non-resident arrivals as compared to 2006.
+Income from tourism increased from US\$3.5 billion in 2005 (10.4% of GDP) to US\$4.1 billion (8.7% of GDP) in 2009.
+This growth resulted primarily from greater investment in the tourism sector, which led to an 11.8% increase in the number of hotel rooms and a 10.6% increase in foreign non-resident arrivals as compared to 2005 levels.

-In 2009, income from tourism was US\$4.1 billion, representing a decrease of 2.8% compared to 2008, mainly reflecting a 1.0% decrease in foreign non-resident arrivals.
+Between 2005 and 2008, annual tourism income increased from US\$3.5 billion to US\$4.2 billion as a result of increased foreign non-resident arrivals and an increase in the number of hotel rooms.
+In 2009, income from tourism was US\$4.1 billion, representing a decrease of 2.4% compared to 2008, mainly reflecting a 1.0% decrease in foreign non-resident arrivals.
 The lower number of foreign non-resident arrivals was primarily the result of a decrease in tourism resulting from the global economic crisis, and is consistent with the 4.0% reduction in international tourism as reported by the World Tourism Organization.